 Theses constitute, in point of fact, a theological document of the first importance, working out a complete and closely knit argument against, not the abuses of the indulgence traffic, and not even the theory of indulgences, merely, but the whole sacerdotal conception of the saving process—an outgrowth and embodiment of which indulgences were.

 There are several locations online where the theses can be downloaded or copied, but some versions have been loosely translated or modernized and in some cases are not accurate renditions of the original.
 If an online version is desired the most reliable source would be the digital archive of a Lutheran seminary library or the administrative website of one of the Lutheran denominations.
 Note that even though Luther’s posting in 1517 is known as the Ninety-Five Theses, his document is actually titled, A Disputation of Doctor Martin Luther on the Power and Efficacy of Indulgences.
 It can be seen why the shorter Ninety-Five Theses gained prominence.
-One of the best and most readily available sources for the Theses is Luther’s Works, vol. 31, Philadelphia: Muhlenberg Press, 1957, and its later printings which include the Theses and an introduction on pages 19-33.
-Another source for the Theses is the two volume collection, Works of Martin Luther with Introduction and Notes, Philadelphia: A. J. Holman, 1915, with its introduction by H. E. Jacobs, which includes the Theses, an introduction, and some items of correspondence regarding the Theses.
-As mentioned in an earlier posting on Presbyterians of the Past titled “Reformation Day 2015, Suggested Books,” the handy pamphlet by Stephen J. Nichols, Martin Luther’s Ninety-Five Theses, Phillipsburg: P&R, 2002, provides an introduction, the text of the Theses with some annotations.
+One of the best and most readily available sources for the Theses is Luther’s Works, vol. 31, Philadelphia: Muhlenberg Press, 1957, and its later printings that include the Theses with an introduction on pages 19-33.
+Another source for the Theses is the two volume collection, Works of Martin Luther with Introduction and Notes, Philadelphia: A. J. Holman, 1915, with its introduction by H. E. Jacobs, it includes the Theses, introduction, and some correspondence regarding the Theses.
+See also the handy pamphlet by Stephen J. Nichols, Martin Luther’s Ninety-Five Theses, Phillipsburg: P&R, 2002, which provides an introduction, the text of the Theses with some annotations.